fubar2/toolfactory-galaxy-server/README.md

 This flavour of the docker-compose infrastructure is based on https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
 Respect.
-A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours including
-(untested) cluster and other deployment options.
+A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours including cluster and other deployment options.

 ## A standalone, pop-up desktop Galaxy appliance

 The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who can use a private pop-up desktop server for learning how Galaxy works, building new tools, using interactive environments and any available toolshed tools to do real work, potentially at scale.
-The Appliance adds only one specific container.
-The others are all pulled from Björn's docker-galaxy-stable quay.io containers.

 ## Private desktop use only is recommended.